 Bugs and more bugs!
 This minute assassin bug nymph is about the size of your pinky nail clipping.
 And the second is surely a

 Here come the leafhoppers.
 First our old friend, the four-spotted Agallia.
-Then a new one giving me the hairy eyeball, and then a dorsal
+Then a new one giving me the hairy eyeball - wait - That one is a Planthopper!

 I think this year I've seen more red and green candy-stripers than red and blue ones.
 They keep the dark blue coloration at the ends of the wings though.
 The little Coelidia olitoria nymphs with their upturned tails and big yellow eyes, are getting larger and so my photos are giving more resolution.

 This little newcomer arrived a couple of days ago.
 And the Japanese maple leafhopper we have already seen fairly often.
 It is just such a lovely bluish green.
 The purplish-pink and green combination is a subtle stunner.